 One of the most popular misunderstandings concerning the idea of giving up or letting go is that we have to give up everything here and now.
 Sometimes, when I speak about letting go, people come up with the conclusion: “But if we would all let go of everything, nothing would work anymore!”.
 Over the years I have observed that there seems to be this idea that when we subscribe to doing a spiritual practice, we have to do it at all times and perfectly – right from the start.
 Some complain about distractions after their first meditation practice as if there shouldn’t be any distractions.
 Others don’t even start to practice Yoga because they are “not flexible enough”.

 So forget this idea about giving up everything here and now perfectly for all times ever after.
 It doesn’t serve you!
 It’s an unskillful (and unkind) idea that should be discarded and replaced.
-Replace it with “right now I could give up what is unskillful and harmful” or “right now I could cultivate what is skillful and beneficial”.
+Instead I recommend cultivating kindness, compassion, joy and equanimity (“The Four Sublime Attitudes“) a bit more.
+Replace the rush for perfection with the thought “right now I could give up what is unskillful and harmful” or “right now I could cultivate what is skillful and beneficial”.
 Do one step at a time, and do it as good as you can right now.
 And when it comes to the idea of “giving up everything” – there’s a time for that too: It’s when you don’t need it anymore!
 Suppose you are drowning, find a raft (lucky you!) and make your way to a nearby island.
 Would it be wise to give up the raft before you reach the island and have firm ground beneath your feet?